github/training-kit/_modules/COLL-01_Exploring-a-repository.md

       id: COLL-01-quiz-02
       presenter-script: Before we move on, let's make sure we can find important parts of a repository
       questions:
-        - title: What is the Issue number for the discussion on updating the .gitignore
+        - title: What is the Issue number for the discussion on adding the .gitignore
           id: COLL-01-qq2
           type: open-response
           options:
             - value: "/^#?4$/"
               id: COLL-01-qq2-o1
               response: "Good job!
-Issue #4 is discussing the updates to the .gitignore."
+Issue #4 is discussing adding the .gitignore."
               correct: true
             - value: # Null means it matches anything else - please make this the last option
               id: COLL-01-qq2-o2
               response: "Not quite.
-Issue #4 is discussing the updates to the .gitignore."
+Issue #4 is discussing adding the .gitignore."
   - quiz:
       title: Exploring a Repository
       id: COLL-01-quiz-03